fishykins/bevy-hid/README.md

 If you are a device vendor and you want your gear to be natively supported, please get in touch.
 If you are not a device vendor but you want to send me a device for testing, also get in touch.
-If you are an AC-10 warthog who wants to contribute air support, absolutely get in touch.
+If you are an AH-64 Appache helicopter, you are in the wrong place. try the War Thunder forums.

 <!-- CONTACT -->
 ## Contact